Paris: Cafe culture

 Even if you are at your neighborhood Starbucks today, I hope you will be inspired to just sit, think and people watch comme les Parisiennes.
 It’s good for you.
 For now, a few links:

-7 thoughts on “Paris: Cafe culture
+7 responses to “Paris: Cafe culture”

 1. There’s hundreds cafés in Paris, almost on every street corner.
 All of them propose the same basic items, coffee, tea, sodas, water, beers and wine or spirits.
 Most of timle, the quality of these items are the same fron a café to another.
 Cafés are often family ruled, not belonging to a chain, there’s no brand.
 The difference is in the atmosphere, the style, the attendance of each cafés.
 Each person has to find out the café which is the right extension of home…

-Leave a Reply
+Leave a comment